wirepair/Ninko/README.md

 #Ninko
 Ninko is a PIN tool created to aid in instrumenting x86 obfuscated code.
-It works by logging only calls and writes specified for an exact range.
+It works by logging only calls, writes specified for an exact range.
 This helps in limiting the amount of information you need to wade through to understand how a binary may or may not be working.

 #Unsupported
 x64 :( Feel free to submit patches!